Nov 17, 2023

 However, there are other use cases when it can be a good idea to start with a VPS plan right from the beginning.
 For example, eCommerce websites where you need to ensure secure payments with a fast and stable environment can benefit a lot from a virtual private server.
 In fact, if you store any kind of sensitive data or have to process online payments VPS can help you reduce the risk of security breaches and identity theft.

 If you expect traffic spikes at certain times on your site, for instance, in case of an event planning or ticket-selling website, a VPS hosting plan can be a godsend as well.
-Game servers and other resource-heavy sites can also run with much better performance on a virtual private server.
+Game servers, like Counter-Strike 2 or Minecraft, and other resource-heavy sites also run with much better performance on a virtual private server.

 One of the biggest pitfalls of VPS hosting is having to manage your entire server environment by yourself.
 If your virtual server is not configured and maintained well, you may face serious security risks and performance loss.
 Managed VPS hosting services have appeared on the market as a viable solution to this problem.
 You can think of it as an enhanced alternative of VPS hosting, that comes with full technical support.